 2. Routing and Sealing

-Routing and sealing is the simplest and most common concrete crack repair method.
 The idea here is to treat the crack like a joint.
 The technique simply involves enlarging the cracks on the surface and then sealing them with a joint sealant.
-However, it is vital to adopt the right width to depth aspect ratio when sealing the joint so as to leave enough room for movement.
+However, it is vital to adopt the right width-to-depth aspect ratio when sealing the joint so as to leave enough room for movement.
 This method is unsuitable for structural repair, serving only as a remedy for minor cracks.

 3. Stitching the Crack